-Details on demand - $Payola^{12}$ [13] is a general framework for analysis and visualization of RDF data and in contrast to LOD visualization focuses on the details on http://live.payola.cz demand part of Shneiderman's mantra.
-Its workflow consists of two main parts.
+Details on demand - Payola.
+The workflow of Payola consists of two main parts.
 First, a user creates an analysis.
-An analysis starts with SPAROL endpoints selection and then consists of individual connected analytical SPARQL operators, which have an RDF graph on their input, do a transformation and send the transformed RDF graph to their output.
+An analysis starts with SPARQL endpoints selection and then consists of individual connected analytical SPARQL operators, which have an RDF graph on their input, do a transformation and send the transformed RDF graph to their output.
+An example can be seen on the left side of Figure 5.
 Payola is a framework, so the concrete operator functionality and usability is the responsibility of plugins creators.
-We created a library of default operators that represent typical parts of SPAROL queries.
-These operators are integrated into SPAROL queries and executed on the selected SPARQL endpoints.
+We created a library of default operators that represent typical parts of SPARQL queries.
+These include selection of resources of a certain type, selection of properties that are interesting to the user and filters for resources which satisfy SPARQL filter conditions.
+However, more complex operators are possible (e.g. an ontological filter which selects resources and properties being instances of a given ontology).
+These operators are integrated into SPARQL queries and executed on the selected SPARQL endpoints.
 Once an analysis is defined, it can be executed in a second part creating the analytical abstraction, which can be then visualized using different visualizers.
 The analytical abstraction in Payola is always an RDF graph.
 Concrete visualizations are again implemented via visualization plugins.
-An example can be seen on the left side of Figure 4.
+We created a library of simple visualizer plugins that include various graph and chart visualizations.
+An example can be seen on the right side of Figure 5.
 While the graph visualization is generically applicable, the chart visualization has certain requirements on the input RDF graph (i.e. LDVM visualization abstraction).
 It has to contain resources of a certain type, each one equipped with a label and property with a value.
 When the input graph meets this criteria, i.e. it is a visualization RDF abstraction compatible with the chart visualizer, it can be visualized as a chart.
 The vision for Payola is that for each problem domain, a domain expert creates custom LDVM analyzers for that domain and also custom LDVM visualizers appropriate for that domain.
-Payola was integrated with LODVisualization to allow an easy transition from the details on demand visualization level back to the overview level.
-Whenever a SPAROL endpoint and a graph is selected in Payola, a link to LODVisualization enables the user to explore the selected dataset on the overview level.
+For the public procurement domain, for example, we created a visualization customization for the graph visualization for public contracts where individual contracts are visualized as green circles with a bobby pin inside.
+Payola allows users to download the resulting RDF data in their preferred RDF serialization.
+Payola enables users to share their visualizations and to embed them into external web pages.
+Payola is written in Scala and part of its build process is creation of the client code in HTML, CSS and JavaScript.
+It is compatible with arbitrary SPARQL endpoints.
+Payola was integrated with LODV isualization to allow an easy transition from the details on demand visualization level back to the overview level.
+Whenever a SPARQL endpoint and a graph is selected in Payola, a link to LODVisualization enables the user to explore the selected dataset on the overview level.